dailystory/docs/articles/changelog/2020/september.md

 * Update segment stats with email and sms enabled
 * Add support for deleting experiments
 * Add support for AMP emails
+* Bug with load data order in automations

 ## September 18, 2020
 * Convert search to a continuous job